JohnsonHarleyR/HealingApi/README.md

 # HealingApi
 An Api I made with mental health quotes and cute baby animals.
-It's my first successful API!
+It's my first real API.
 Now I just need to figure out how to get it onto postman and RapidApi.

 <h1>End Points</h1>
 (For when I get this figured out.)<br><br>